MestoloPomello/spherical-video-player/README.md

 # spherical-video-player
 Project for Web programming for sound and music (UniMi).

+---

+# Instructions
+- **Video**: for size reasons, the used video isn't part of the repository.
+Download it from the source (i tested with 1440p): [London Park Ducks](https://vimeo.com/215985064) and put it as `/resources/videos/london_park.mp4`.

+---

 > ## Traccia 3
 >
 > Player Web per Video Sferici e Audio Ambisonics (FOA)